ThreatConnect-Inc/threatconnect-developer-docs/docs/python/victims/victims.rst

 Victims are used to describe a specific organization or group that has been targeted or whose assets have been exploited.

-.. include:: victims/filters.rst
+.. include:: filters.rst

-.. include:: victims/crud/retrieve.rst
+.. include:: crud/retrieve.rst

-.. include:: victims/crud/create.rst
+.. include:: crud/create.rst

-.. include:: victims/crud/update.rst
+.. include:: crud/update.rst

-.. include:: victims/crud/delete.rst
+.. include:: crud/delete.rst

-.. include:: victims/_metadata/metadata.rst
+.. include:: _metadata/metadata.rst

-.. include:: victims/victim_assets/victim_assets.rst
+.. include:: victim_assets/victim_assets.rst